Don’t Hesitate Make An Appointment With Us Today!

 The old damaged nail may spontaneously fall off.
 You could get a surprise in your bed like Jack Woltz in The Godfather.
 Or it may be less dramatic and happen while putting on your socks or taking a bath.
 This will not occur right after the original injury.
 It will take months for the nail to plan its escape.
 The old nail becomes loose after the separation from the nail bed.
 It may take 2-3 months for the new nail to lift off the old nail.
 This can be a repeating affair every 2-3 years with a thick fungus nail.

 The second most common cause of dark or black nails is a result of fungus involvement.
 It seems like any discussion of nail problems ends up with fungus.
 When the nail gets thick it will look darker.
 When the nail gets extremely thick, it will push on the nail bed and create damage and bleeding.
-This will provide the same appearance with runners- mentioned in the paragraph above.
-Only the nail will be 4-10 time thicker than normal
+This will provide the same appearance as runners- mentioned in the paragraph above.
+Only the nail will be 4-10 times thicker than normal

 It is a hope and a prayer that the nail will return to normal without treatment.
 And even with treatment the chance of a normal nail dramatically lowers with each year that goes by.
 It is so easy to treat a recently injured nail and prevent it from becoming the dreaded thick nail.